top of page

 RESEARCH & TEACHING

 Chris was recently appointed Clinical Associate Professor within the ANU School of Medicine and Psychology, In this capacity, he is regularly involved in teaching medical students, as well as the apprenticeship of surgical registrars throughout their training.
+He is also an Associate Fellow of the Higher Education Academy, signifying his commitment towards teaching and academia.

 Since medical school, Chris has been conducting research in response to questions that arise from clinical practice.
 He has written numerous academic papers that have been published in high-impact factor peer-reviewed journals and presented at national and international scientific meetings.
 His primary areas of focus are the role of genomics and biomarkers in risk stratifying pancreatic cysts and cancers.
 Chris has a leadership role in enrolling Canberra into several national and global multi-institutional research collaboratives.
-A comprehensive list of his ongoing research and publications is available upon request.
+A list of his ongoing research and publications is available here.

 bottom of page